rajutkarsh07/cutie/README.md

 # cutie

-A Express, React and Node web application that includes the following features:
+A MongoDB, Express, React and Node web application that includes the following features:

 - Gallery: A place where users can store their images
 - Memories: A place where users have all their memories with dates